-Situations (see Figure 4):
+Situations (see Figure 3):

 Accidents can only occur when vessels are transiting through the system.
 Our maritime simulation model attempts to re-create the operation of vessels and the environment for one calendar year within the geographic scope of the study through maritime simulation/ replication.
 The traffic modeled re-plays the movement of VTS participating vessels (using 2005 VTOSS data) and simulates the movement of smaller fishing vessels, whale watchers, and organized regatta events over a set of representative routes using representative vessel speeds.
 Representative vessel routes were constructed by vessel type using the 2005 VTOSS data set.
-Figure 5 provides a graphic of the 158 representative routes constructed for Oil Tankers.
+Figure 11 provides a graphic of the 158 representative routes constructed for Oil Tankers.
 Vessels speeds are sampled from representative speed distribution by vessel type estimated using the West Strait of Juan de Fuca 2005 VTOSS data.
-Figure 6 plots example representative speed distributions for oil tankers, container vessels, bulk carrier and navy vessels used in the 2005 VTRA study.
-From Figure 6 one observes that the speed profile for oil tankers and bulk carriers is quite similar, whereas container vessels typically travel at higher speeds.
-The speed profile for navy vessels indicates a lot of variation in their speeds compared to the other vessel types in Figure 6.
-For each vessel type a representative speed distribution was fitted from vessel West Strait of Juan de Fuca speeds observed in the VTOSS 2005 data.
+Figure 12 plots example representative speed distributions for oil tankers, container vessels, bulk carriers and navy vessels used in the 2005 VTRA study.
+From Figure 12 one observes that the speed profile for oil tankers and bulk carriers is quite similar, whereas container vessels typically travel at higher speeds.
+The speed profile for navy vessels indicates a lot of variation in their speeds compared to the other vessel West Strait of Juan de Fuca speeds observed in the VTOSS 2005 data.
 A vessel's sample speed is assumed constant throughout its transit, but subject to location speed changes trumped by traffic rules speed changes according to study area traffic rules implemented in the 2005 VTRA model.
 Location speed multipliers were estimated by comparing average speeds by vessel type for locations East Strait of Juan de Fuca, Haro-Strait/Boundary Pass, Rosario Strait, Georgia Strait, Guemes Channel, Saddlebag.
 Puget Sound North, and Puget Sound South to the average West Strait of Juan de Fuca speeds.

-Figure 5.Graphic of 158 representative routes for oil tankers used in VTRA 2005 MTS simulation model.
+Figure 11.Graphic of 158 representative routes for oil tankers used in VTRA 2005 MTS simulation model.

-Figure 6.Example representative speed distribution for oil tankers (A), container vessel (B), bulk carriers (C) and navy vessels (D) estimated from VTOSS 2005 data.
+Figure 12.Example representative speed distribution for oil tankers (A), container vessel (B), bulk carriers (C) and navy vessels (D) estimated from VTOSS 2005 data.
 Step functions indicate the empirical probability distribution functions (pdf), whereas the solid lines are fitted Generalized Trapezoidal Distributions (GTD)[18].